The Royal Library of Alexandria (SP Book Discussion)

 I tried it and didn’t get on with it, but I was in a bad mood at the time.
 They’re very popular so you should have some joy with them.

 Black Earth, Snyder.
 After the superb Bloodlands, which sums up the extreme violence that characterised Europe trapped between Hitler and Stalin, he doubles down on the feelgood factor and really digs in to the Holocaust, and the man behind it who sought to use and leverage states to the extent that they did exactly what he wanted, and that conventional ethics were artificial, entirely useless, and to be discarded.
-The same, in the end, for institutions once they had served their purpose in exterminating Jews and other undersirables, as creators and sustainers of artificial systems, leaving the races of man to the pure struggle of existence.
+The same, in the end, for institutions once they had served their purpose in exterminating Jews and other undesirables, as creators and sustainers of artificial systems, leaving the races of man to the pure struggle of existence.

 There will always be other answers, including that the Holocaust was a hoax, because they are easier to believe than this abyss that men created.